ratboy666/am9511/README.md

 test.com/test14.com/test58.com  is a basic test of the emulator.
-These are also linked as testhw.com/testhw14.com and testhw58.com to go straight to hardware. test58.com works with gcc -- but fails with HI-TECH C. This is due to an error in the compiler.
-I am looking for a work-around now.
+These are also linked as testhw.com/testhw14.com and testhw58.com to go straight to hardware.

 testhw.com (14 and 58) is the same as test.com, but runs on the actual chip: